1. How to choose between solar photovoltaic and solar thermal?

 3. What size system do I need?

-The size of system you need can depend on several factors such as how much electricity, hot water, or heat you use, the size of your roof, and your budget.
-You should contact a solar designer/installer to determine what type and size of system is best for your home or business.
+The size of system you need can depend on several factors such as how much electricity, hot water, or heat you use; the size of your roof; and your budget.
+You should contact a solar contractor to determine what type and size of system is best for your home or business.

 4. What damage will this cause to my roof?